ticklemepark/nba-betting-model/README.md

 # NBA Betting Model

 An end-to-end prediction engine that flags mispriced prop lines on **Underdog Fantasy**.
-It ingests a decade of NBA data, engineers team- and player-level features, trains gradient-boosted models, compares model probabilities against Underdog's implied probabilities, and assembles correlation-aware multi-pick entries sized with fractional Kelly.
+It ingests a decade of NBA data, engineers team and player level features, trains gradient-boosted models, compares model probabilities against Underdog's implied probabilities, and assembles correlation-aware multi-pick entries sized with fractional Kelly.
 An LLM narrative layer explains every pick using the model's actual evidence, with a verification step that blocks hallucinated claims.

 ## How It Works